Biblical Parenting (Series)

 2. Authoritative Parenting

-Authoritative parenting is widely regarded as the most effective and balanced style.
-Parents who adopt this approach set clear expectations and rules for their children but are also nurturing, supportive, and responsive.
-They encourage open communication, explain the reasons behind rules, and allow for age-appropriate independence.
-Discipline is used to guide and teach, rather than to punish.
+Authoritative parenting is widely viewed as the most balanced and effective style.
+These parents set clear expectations and boundaries while being nurturing, supportive, and responsive.
+They encourage open dialogue, explain rules, and promote age-appropriate independence.

 Key Characteristics: